 This isn’t an ideal version of minimalism, as minimalism doesn’t call for minimising our social interaction, physical contact, or time spent outdoors, all of which involve real and troubling mental health consequences for many people.
 The more minimalist lifestyle that we have been forced into involves focusing more on the essentials than the non-essentials.
 However, it should be stressed that being forced into minimalism has its downsides, a couple of which have been pointed out by Joshua Becker, author of The More of Less, on the Becoming Minimalist blog:

 - When people are forced into minimalism, it is less likely to have a long-lasting effect.
 It might, but that is a rare case.
 Instead, when someone is forced into minimalism, they begin to see it as a sacrifice, a trial, or a setback.
 And as soon as life can financially return to the way it was before, people will return to their previous lifestyle.

 - Being forced into minimalism causes many people to adopt a disaster-focused mentality.
-Think of the generation that emerged from the Great Depression and their learned behavior to keep everything just in case they would need it someday.
+Think of the generation that emerged from the Great Depression and their learned behaviour to keep everything just in case they would need it someday.

 There are, nevertheless, some benefits to the whole situation that can help to encourage a more minimalist way of thinking.
 Becker notes:

 - We are spending more time at home than ever before and this is forcing us to confront our stuff and possessions, perhaps helping us to realise how much of it is truly clutter and unnecessary.